Table of Contents

 There are a lot of factors that play into fast delivery, such as where you store inventory and fulfil orders geographically.
 The closer inventory is to your customers, the sooner packages can arrive at their doorstep at a more affordable rate.

-For instance, ShipBob is a 3PL that operates multiple fulfilment centre locations.
+For instance, ShipBob is a ecommerce enablement platform that operates multiple fulfilment centre locations.
 By allocating inventory across locations, orders can be sent to the closest fulfilment centre to its destination to be picked, packed, and shipped right away (without the need for a brand to manage one, let alone multiple warehouses themselves).

 Increased supply chain communication